Church End, Finchley: Amenities

-'Inky' Stephens, a former local MP, left Avenue House to "the people of Finchley" on his death in 1918.
-The house and ten acres of fine landscaped gardens and parkland open to the public are now run by a local charitable trust.
-In February 2014 the estate was relaunched and rebranded, in conjunction with a Heritage Lottery Fund bid, as Stephens House and Gardens.

 South, along Regents Park Road, is College Farm, the last farm in Finchley (entrance in Fitzalan Road), and a statue, referred to locally as "The Naked Lady", but more properly named La Délivrance.

 History

 Hendon Lane and the Church

 Finchley's oldest church, St Mary-at-Finchley, was established sometime in the 12th century, early documents mention it from the 1270s, and by 1356 it was dedicated to St Mary.

 The building has been altered many times since its foundation and the oldest parts, the north wall and the tower (which seems to have had a steeple during the 16th and 17th centuries), date from the reign of Henry VII.
 The organ, which dates from 1878, was from Henry Willis & Sons, the famous organ builders.
 In the churchyard are the graves of Thomas Payne, the radical and bookseller, and Major John Cartwright the political reformer.

 Next to the church in Hendon Lane stood the Old Queen’s Head, which took its name from Queen Anne, and was owned by the Finchley Charities.
 In 1833 the original inn burned down and was rebuilt, surviving until the lease on the house came up in 1857.
 The rector of Finchley, Thomas Reader White, refused to renew the lease on the house and the inn did not move to its present location as the New Queen’s Head, in East End Road until the 1860s.
 White renamed the buildings Finchley Hall and used it to house a school of the same name which later became Christ's College Finchley.
 In 1902 Finchley Council took over the hall for offices but bomb damage (1940) made the building unsafe and they were demolished shortly after.
 Church End Library (1960) occupied the site to about 2015.

 From 1787 to 1880 a cage for criminals stood between the Church and the Old Queen’s Head.
 The Anglican community established a National school in 1813 which was rebuilt as St Mary's School in 1852.
 In 1990 the school was re-established near to the brook at Dollis Park and now only the infants' section, built in 1902, remains on the original location.
 The site of the main school building is now occupied by Barnet Civil and Family Courts Centre, which opened in 1993.
 It was announced in 2014 that the adjacent former infants' section building, having survived a threat of demolition, would enjoy a change of use and become a synagogue.